 Serial Port A is selected for bootstrap operation as an asynchronous serial port when SMODE = 11.
-In this case bit 7 of Parallel Port C is used for the serial data, and the 32 kHz oscillator is used to provide the serial clock.
+In this case bit 7 of Parallel Port C is used for the serial data and the 32 kHz oscillator is used to provide the serial clock.
 A dedicated divide circuit allows the use of the 32 kHz signal to provide the timing reference for the 2400 bps asynchronous transfer.
 Only 2400 bps is supported for bootstrap operation, and the serial data must be eight bits for proper operation.
-In the case of asynchronous bootstrap, Serial Port A accepts either regular NRZ data or IrDA-encoded data (RZI coding with 3/16ths bit cell) automatically.
-The hardware contians a monostable multivibrator triggered by the falling edge of serial data into the data path.
-The one shot stretches any IrDA-encoded pulses enough to look like NRZ data, but not so much as to interfere with real NRZ data.

 When a bootstrap is performed using Serial Port A, the TXA signal is not needed since the bootstrap is a one-way communication.
 After the reset ends and the bootstrap mode begins, TXA will be low, reflecting its function as a parallel port output bit that is cleared by the reset.
 This may be interpreted as a break signal by some serial communication devices.
-TXA can be forced high by sending the triplet 80h, 50h, 40h, which stores 40h in Parallel Port C. An alternate approach is to send the triplet 80h, 55h, 40h, which will enable the TXA output from bit 6 of Parallel Port C by writing to the Parallel Port C function register (55h).
+TXA can be forced high by sending the triplet 80h, 50h, 40h, which stores 40h in parallel port C. An alternate approach is to send the triplet 80h, 55h, 40h, which will enable the TXA output from bit 6 of parallel port C by writing to the parallel port C function register (55h).